-A wound care training portfolio for a specific clinical environment (3500 words) will include:
+The assessment is via a wound care training portfolio for a specific clinical environment (3500-4000 words depending on the level of the module) which will include:

 This module is linked to the employability of registered nurses and AHPs.
 It is highly relevant to staff working in secondary care (hospitals) and primary/community care settings.